FM BetterForms Docs

 The following is an example that will pas the key id from the table row into the path action

-// add this key at the root level of the element
+// actions_onRowClick is added to the root level of the element

 "actions_onRowClick": [{